Single Image Estimation of Cell Migration Direction by Deep Circular Regression: Experimental validation

-Our performance evaluation is based two datasets used in \cite{Nishimoto2019} that contain time-lapse phase-contrast microscopic images of cell migration in different ways. \begin{itemize} \item NIH3T3.
-Fibroblasts were seeded onto dishes made of glass.
-Following a night of incubation, an inverted microscope was used to track the migration of the cells.
-Phase-contrast footage was captured using CCD cameras. \item U373.
-This dataset was part of the ISBI (International Symposium on Biomedical Imaging) cell tracking challenge in 2015 \cite{Ulman2017}. \end{itemize} Example images can be found in Figure \ref{fig:examples}, where the left (right) block shows images from NIH3T3 (U373).
-The NIH3T3 (U373) dataset contains 830 (1011) images with 170 (260) distinct ground truth angles.
-Note that in \cite{Nishimoto2019} results are also reported on a third dataset hTERT-RPE1.
-Although available to us, however, this dataset was already in a form prepared for the 4-class problem so that no angle ground truth could be obtained.
-For this reason this dataset was not used for our study.
+{\bf Data.} Our performance evaluation is based on two datasets used in \cite{Nishimoto2019} and one additional dataset.
+These datasets contain time-lapse phase-contrast microscopic images of cell migration, captured in different ways. \begin{itemize} \item NIH3T3.
+This cell line was isolated from a mouse embryo and frequently studied for its cellular migration patterns.
+To generate the dataset, the authors cultivated the cells in an on-stage incubation chamber under optimal growth conditions.
+Cellular movement was documented using phase-contrast microscopy images taken with a 20x objective at 5-minute intervals. \item U373.
+Phase-contrast microscopy images of the glioblastoma astrocytoma cell line U373 were previously used as a dataset for the ISBI cell tracking challenge in 2015.
+This cell line serves as a suitable model for studying the morphology and migration of cancer cells.
+In this context, it provides the opportunity to analyze changes in cellular behavior in response to their microenvironment or the influence of interfering drugs \cite{Ulman2017}. \item MS3T3.
+This dataset was generated at University XX using a similar NIH3T3 fibroblast cell line as in the NIH3T3 dataset published by Nishimoto \textit{et al.} \cite{Nishimoto2019}.
+Brightfield imaging was performed at 5-minute intervals over an incubation period of 100 minutes, resulting in 20 frames. \end{itemize} Example images can be found in Figure \ref{fig:examples}.
+The NIH3T3/U373/MS3T3 dataset contains 6969/5653/4284 images, respectively.
+Note that in \cite{Nishimoto2019}, results are also reported on a third dataset, hTERT-RPE1.
+Although this dataset is available to us, it was already prepared for the 4-class problem, making it impossible to obtain angle ground truth.
+Therefore, this dataset was not used in our study.

-The tracking information given in the datasets consists of the position $(x, y)$ for each cell in the frames.
-With this information, it was possible to obtain a ground truth angle for all cells that migrated a distance of more than 5$\mu$m during image acquisition.

 We multiplied the training data using augmentation.
 This includes a random combination of rotation $\in[0, 2\pi)$, $x$ and $y$ shift $\in[-0.2, 0.2]$ percent of the image size, scaling with factor $\in[-0.1, 0.1]$, and vertical and horizontal mirroring.